 a) Cost Of Maine Coon Lion Cut In The UK

 In the table below you can see that the average cost of giving a UK Maine Coon a lion cut, ranges from £70-79.

-Before racing out to get your cat trimmed though, check your local groomers websites for details, since I encountered one professional groomer that would only provide a lion cut to cats that had severely matted hair.
-Another groomer did not provide generic quotes, but required in-depth details of the cat in question.
+Before racing out to get your cat trimmed though, check your local groomer’s websites for details, since some professional groomers only provide lion cuts to cats will severely matted fur.

-|Groomer||Lion Cut: UK Cost (£)|
+|Groomer||Lion Cut: |